Log in with RealMe

 A diagram of an open-plan office, shaded green on top to represent space for quiet, individual work, and red on the bottom to represent space for team work.

-An example of open-plan design that incorporates different kinds of work
+A 3D plan of open-plan design that incorporates different kinds of work

 Layout guidelines